 The following table details the Company's sensitivity to a 5% increase and decrease in the functional currency against the relevant foreign currencies.
 5% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible changes in foreign exchange rates.
-The sensitivity analysis includes only outstanding foreign currency denominated monetary items and forward foreign exchange contracts.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items and forward exchange contracts.
 A positive number below indicates an increase in pre-tax profit or equity where the functional currency weakens 5% against the relevant currency.

 Year Ended December 31

-2012 2013 2014
+2013 2014 2015

-NT\$ NT\$ (In Millions) NT\$
+NT\$ NT\$ NT\$

-Profit or loss

-Monetary assets and liabilities (a)
+(In Millions)

-USD \$ 35 \$ 31 \$ (3)
+\$ 31 \$ (3) \$ 21

-EUR (65) (65) (38)
+(65) (38) (62)

-SGD (1) 7 4
+7 4 5

-RMB 7 6
+7 6 2

-Derivatives (b)
+12

-USD 104 5 11
+5 11 1

-Equity

-Derivatives (c)
+33

-EUR (5)
+(5) 15

+2013 NTS \$ 31 (65) 7 7 7 $ \begin{array}{c ccccccccccccccccccccccccccccccccccc$

-- a) This is mainly attributable to the exposure on the outstanding foreign currency denominated receivables and payables in the Company at the end of the reporting period. - b) This is mainly attributable to the forward exchange contracts. - c) This is mainly attributable to the changes in the fair value of derivatives that are designated as cash flow hedges.
+- a) This is mainly attributable to the exposure to foreign currency denominated receivables and payables of the Company outstanding at the end of the reporting period. - b) This is mainly attributable to the forward exchange contracts. - c) This is mainly attributable to the changes in the fair value of derivatives that are designated as cash flow hedges.

-For a 5% strengthening of the functional currency against the relevant currency, there would be a comparable impact on the pre-tax profit or equity, and the balances above would be negative.
+For a 5% strengthening of the functional currency against the relevant currencies, there would be a comparable impact on the pre-tax profit or equity, and the balances above would be negative.